-Asset class Value Value Solvency II valuation basis 31.12.2018 €'000 31.12.2017 €'000 Property, plant & equipment held for own use 10.892 10.378 Property: valued based on 2017 external valuation report less accumulated depreciation.
+Asset class Value Value Solvency II valuation basis 31.12.2019 31.12.2018 €'000 €'000 Property, plant & equipment held for own use 15.209 10.892 Property: valued based on 2017 external valuation report less accumulated depreciation.
 Properties are valued at least every 3 years.
-Plant & Equipment: valued at cost less accumulated depreciation less any impairment Investments (other than assets held for index-linked and unit- linked contracts) Property (other than for own use) 12.055 12.055 Valued based on 2018 external valuation report obtained by independent property valuers.
-Bonds 13.626 14.041 Valued at fair value as at the reporting date.
-The following hierarchy of high level principles for the valuation of assets is used: Quoted market prices in active markets (92,3% (2017: 92,4%)).
-Mark-to-model techniques that are benchmarked, extrapolated or otherwise calculated as far as possible from a market input (7,7% (2017: 7,6%)).
-Collective Investments Undertakings 86.451 77.149 Valued at fair value based on market prices as at the reporting date.
-Deposits other than cash equivalents 21.443 29.658 Valued at the same basis as per IFRS financial statements.
-Assets held for index- linked and unit-linked contracts 400.264 408.371 Includes bonds, equities, collective investments undertakings, properties and deposits other than cash equivalents held for index-linked and unit-linked contracts.
+Plant & Equipment: valued at cost less accumulated depreciation less any impairment Investments (other than assets held for index-linked and unit-linked contracts) Property (other than for own use) 12.055 12.055 Valued based on 2019 external valuation report obtained by independent property valuers.
+Bonds 10.770 13.626 Valued at fair value as at the reporting date.
+The following hierarchy of high level principles for the valuation of assets is used: • Quoted market prices in active markets (90,5% (2018: 92,3%)). • Mark-to-model techniques that are benchmarked, extrapolated or otherwise calculated as far as possible from a market input (9,5% (2018: 7,7%)).
+Collective Investments Undertakings 99.141 86.451 Valued at fair value based on market prices as at the reporting date.
+Deposits other than cash equivalents 16.685 21.443 Valued at the same basis as per IFRS financial statements.
+Assets held for index- linked and unit-linked contracts 456.292 400.264 Includes bonds, equities, collective investments undertakings, properties and deposits other than cash equivalents held for index-linked and unit-linked contracts.
 Valued at fair value as at the reporting date.

-The following hierarchy of high level principles for the valuation of assets is used: Quoted market prices in active markets (93,7% (2017: 93,6%)).
-Mark-to-model techniques that are benchmarked, extrapolated or otherwise calculated as far as possible from a market input (6,2% (2017: 6,2%)).
-Maximum use of relevant observable inputs and market inputs and as little reliance as possible on undertaking-specific inputs, minimising the use of unobservable inputs (0,1% (2017: 0,2%)).
-Loans and mortgages 416 506 Valued at amortised cost.
-Reinsurance recoverable 23.852 24.687 Valued at the same basis as per IFRS financial statements.
-Insurance and intermediaries receivables 3.394 3.386 Includes premiums due and amounts due from agents.
+The following hierarchy of high level principles for the valuation of assets is used: Quoted market prices in active markets (95,1% (2018:93,7%)).
+Maximum use of relevant observable inputs and market inputs and as little reliance as possible on undertaking-specific inputs, minimizing the use of unobservable inputs (4,9% (2018: 6,3%)).
+Loans and mortgages 359 416 Valued at amortised cost.
+Reinsurance recoverables 16.684 23.852 Valued at the same basis as per IFRS financial statements.
+Insurance and intermediaries receivables 2.799 3.394 Includes premiums due and amounts due from agents.
 Valued at the same basis as per IFRS financial statements.
-Reinsurance receivables 5.481 8.171 Includes the current account with the reinsurer and the reinsurance share on incurred outstanding claims.
+Reinsurance receivables 6.065 5.481 Includes the current account with the reinsurer and the reinsurance share on incurred outstanding claims.
 Valued at the same basis as per IFRS financial statements.
-Receivables (trade, not insurance) 816 1.164 Valued at the same basis as per IFRS financial statements.
-Cash and cash equivalents 14.380 17.196 Valued at the same basis as per IFRS financial statements.
-Any other assets 2.951 9.113 Includes tax receivables and related parties balances.
-For 2017 includes tax receivable and the assets held regarding the financial obligation of the Company to the Group Pension Plan for Bank of Cyprus Employees in Greece.
+Receivables (trade, not insurance) 391 816 Valued at the same basis as per IFRS financial statements.
+Cash and cash equivalents 11.646 14.380 Valued at the same basis as per IFRS financial statements.
+Any other assets 3.704 2.951 Includes tax receivables and related parties balances.
 Valued at the same basis as per IFRS financial statements.
-Total assets 596.021 615.875
+Total assets 651.800 596.021